-A backup will be considered stuck (failed) after this many seconds of inactivity.
-Please note that uploading backup archives to remote storage, such as Amazon S3, using the native CRON mode might take substantially longer than that.
+Stuck backup A backup will be considered stuck (failed) after this many seconds of inactivity.
+Please note timeout that uploading backup archives to remote storage, such as Amazon S3, using the native CRON mode might take substantially longer than that.
 We advise you to leave this value as is and schedule the backup failure checks to take place a substantial amount of time (e.g. 1 hour) after the expected end time of your scheduled backups.
 If a backup failure check takes place before a backup has finished it is very possible that you will end up with a failed backup!

-Email address The email address which will be notified for failed backups naming archive files, e.g. [HOST] and [DATE]

-Email subject Leave blank to use the default.
-You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE].
+- Email address The email address which will be notified for failed backups - Email subject Leave blank to use the default.
+You can use all of Akeeba Backup's backup naming variables, e.g. [HOST] and [DATE] - Email body Leave blank to use the default.
+You can use all of Akeeba Backup's backup naming variables, e.g. [HOST] and [DATE].